Skip to main content

 Instructions

-Auto-calibrate vector search threshold using null distribution z-score.
-Samples random memory pairs, computes cosine distribution, sets threshold at mean + z*std.
+Auto-calibrate the vector search threshold from the null (random-pair) cosine distribution.
+Samples random memory pairs and places the threshold ABOVE the null mean so unrelated pairs are rejected. method='percentile' (default) uses a quantile of the null distribution (robust to anisotropic models such as bge-m3); method='zscore' uses mean + z*std.
 No labels used, purely statistical.
 Adapts to both embedding model and corpus characteristics.

 Input Schema